 This type of practice is the domain of advanced martial arts, like the alignment practices of Silat.
 This technique’s method takes the form of what looks like a dance.
 It’s the practice of very sophisticated physical and mental processes with martial arts a purpose.
 The untrained eye sees what appears to be a somewhat awkward dance performed to music with frequently changing rhythms.

 Breathing and centering are two other significant components of your self-observation tools.
-Learning to control your sensory input will help keep you present by directing attention inward and outward simultaneously.
+Learning to control your sensory input will help keep you present by simultaneously directing attention inward and outward.

 The warrior uses peripheral vision while focusing on an internal rhythm during combat.
 The eyes control the nervous system and keep it from engaging the sympathetic nervous system.
 The active mind focuses on music and rhythm; this allows us to access the dance’s combat applications.

-The last element is using specific breathing techniques, which provide power to the actions.
+The last element uses specific breathing techniques, which provide power to the actions.
 We can use these same tools for positive change for enhancing our self-awareness.

 This combination of these techniques gives the warrior greater control over their emotional reactions.
-It’s an ancient method allowing the use of higher cortical functioning to assess a rapidly changing conflict.
+It’s an ancient method that allows higher cortical functioning to assess a rapidly changing conflict.
 The breath is a critical aspect of this technique.
 We cannot exist without oxygen.
 As the breath deepens, we feel more grounded.

 Another level of observation is learning to monitor our thought-life.
 One of the best tools for this is the Enneagram of Personality.
 We see these mechanisms have specific thought and value patterns by identifying our default personality and instinctual stack.